Widow of baseball great Roy Halladay delivers emotional Hall of Fame tribute

 The widow of Roy Halladay, the longtime Toronto Blue Jays ace who died in a plane crash two years ago, delivered an emotional speech at Cooperstown Sunday as her husband was inducted into Major League Baseball's Hall of Fame.

-Halladay, who was just 40 when the small plane he was piloting went down in the Gulf of Mexico, won 203 games and two Cy Yung awards before hanging up his spikes in 2013.
+Halladay, who was just 40 when the small plane he was piloting went down in the Gulf of Mexico, won 203 games and two Cy Young awards before hanging up his spikes in 2013.
 He was one of six players inducted into the Hall on Sunday.
 Longtime Yankees closer Mariano Rivera, Mariners designated hitter Edgar Martinez and Orioles and Yankees ace Mike Mussina joined Halladay on the regular ballot and former Cardinals closer Lee Smith and White Sox designated hitter Harold Baines were also inducted.

 BLUE JAYS DRAFT HALLADAY'S SON AS TRIBUTE TO LATE PITCHER